 10. Failure to self develop

-No-one knows it all.
+No one knows it all.
 They say knowledge is power.
 So, how much do you know about the market you operate within?
 What do you know about trends?
-How much do you understand of buyer challenges and pains?
+How much do you understand buyer challenges and pains?
 What do you know of competition?
 Have you recently watched some videos or done some training on telemarketing skills?
 Nothing stands still and nor should you.
 Einstein was often quoted as saying that the definition of madness is doing the same thing over and over and expecting different results.
 If you’re having a bad time cold calling, what have you changed to make it better?